top of page

 • Hunters orange (At least 400 square inches per MTFWP regulations for rifle hunts & spring bear)

-• Gloves (one pair for really cold one pair lighter weight)
+• Gloves (one pair for really cold weather and one lighter weight pair)

 • Rain gear- packable lightweight rain gear